Iran space launch fails to put payloads into orbit, official says | Technology

 On Thursday, Hosseini did not clarify whether the devices had reached orbit, but suggested the launch was a test ahead of coming attempts to put satellites into orbit.
 Iran, which has one of the biggest missile programmes in the Middle East, has suffered several failed satellite launches in the past few years due to technical issues.

 Washington has said it is concerned by Iran’s development of space launch vehicles, and a German diplomat said Berlin had called on Iran to stop sending satellite launch rockets into space, adding that they violated a U.N.
 Security Council resolution.
-France said on Friday the rocket launch aimed at sending three research devices into space was in violation of U.N. rules and was "even more regrettable" as nuclear talks with world powers were making progress.
+France said on Friday the rocket launch aimed at sending three research devices into space violated U.N. rules and was "even more regrettable" as nuclear talks with world powers were making progress.

+Iran's foreign ministry rejected the U.S., German and French criticism of Tehran's launch of the satellite-carrying rocket.
+"Scientific and research advances, including in the field of aerospace, are the inalienable right of the Iranian people, and such meddling statements will not undermine the Iranian people's determination to make progress in this field," it said in a statement carried by state media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)